AlexaThr/BookNook/README.md

 Here are some planned upgrades:

 - 🏆 **Achievements & Goals:** Set reading goals and celebrate your accomplishments.
-- 📖 **Completed List:** Organize your finished books into a separate list.
 - 🤖 **AI-Driven Recommendations:** Receive book suggestions tailored to your preferences.
 - 🛠 **Enhanced Reading List:** Addressing minor bugs to ensure smoother functionality.